LATEST UPDATES 12/08/19 (Sections II and V) and 05/07/21 (Section VI).

 P = growth in the CPI-U during the preceding 10 years (annualized).

-Here’s how the equations with and without P stack up against actual changes in 10-year rates of real GDP growth:
+Here’s how the equation stacks up against actual 10-year rates of real GDP growth:

 What does the new equation portend for the next 10 years?
-Based on the values of F, A, R, and P for 2006-2015, the real rate of growth for the next 10 years will be about 1.9 percent.
-(It was 1.4 percent for the version of the equation without P.) The earlier equation (discussed above) yields an estimate of 2.9 percent.
-The new equation wins the reality test, as you can tell by the blue line in Figure 2.
+Based on the values of F, A, R, and P for 2008-2017, the real rate of growth for the next 10 years will be about 2.0 percent.
+(The most recent year-over-year rate of growth is 2.3 percent.)

 Constructed from the regional data tool of the Bureau of Economic Analysis, starting here.